apulverizer/PyES/README.md

 python PyES.py <directory_to_store_files> <gmail_account_email_address> <gmail_query>

 - directory_to_store_files: Where to store the json files about each article (eg. "C:\stuff")
-- gmail_account_email_address: The account to use; account must have API enabled (eg. apulverizer@gmail.com)
+- gmail_account_email_address: The account to use; account must have API enabled (eg. "apulverizer@gmail.com")
-- gmail_query: The query to use to find specific emails. (eg "labels:Fire is:unread)
+- gmail_query: The query to use to find specific emails. (eg "labels:Fire is:unread")

 ```